LAAC-LSCP/laac-lscp.github.io/docs/logistics.md

 {:toc}
 </details>

+## Getting to Paris

+If you arrive to the airports, do NOT take taxis from people who approach you.
+This is illegal, and these people may be dangerous.
+Just say "no" firmly.
+You can walk to a taxi stand by following the signs; take an uber or bold; or follow the signs to get to Paris by train or bus.

 ## Getting in

 Our lab (LSCP) is the only one on the 4th floor of the Jaurès building (29 rue d'ulm).
 Two ways of getting here: